detachedsoul/poetselixir-nextjs/README.md

 - Harmonized the dropdown active indicator to match that of other links in the navbar.

+- Added a `jsconfig.json` file to make imports less error-prone and also more readable.
+I didn't start using it immediately yet.

+- Added the `posts` api to get specific posts by the user.

 The live demo of my progress can be found on [https://poetselixir.netlify.app](https://poetselixir.netlify.app)